Safe-haven status puts UAE luxury car sales in high gear

 That would be the fastest growth in the Gulf and exceed volumes seen in the oil-boom years before 2008, when access to credit was easier.
 Luxury cars account for 9 percent of the country's car sales.

-And many of them are being bought by young customers just getting a taste for such vehicles; some 66 percent of all new car purchases in the UAE, which has the world's sixth highest per capita income at over $47,000 (29,805 pounds), are made by customers between the ages of 18 and 29, according to Business Monitor International.
+And many of them are being bought by young customers just getting a taste for such vehicles; some 66 percent of all new car purchases in the UAE, which has the world's sixth highest per capita income at over $47,000, are made by customers between the ages of 18 and 29, according to Business Monitor International.

 EUROPEAN IMPACT